 The large hill before you is Blue Mound.
 Osage lore says that a number of prominent chiefs, including Pawhuska (White Hairs), were buried there.

 Harmony Mission and Fort Osage Factory

-Between 1821 and 1827, a Christian mission occupied a site about three miles from the confluence of the Marais des Cygnes and Osage rivers.
-Just down river was the site of a factory, or trading post, which operated from 1821 until about 1826 under the supervision of Fort Osage.
+Between 1821 and 1827, a Christian mission occupied a site about 3 miles from the confluence of the Marais des Cygnes and Osage rivers.
+Just downriver was the site of a factory, or trading post, which operated from 1821 until about 1826 under the supervision of Fort Osage.

-Notice the two pecked depressions, which probably resulted from Osage woman cracking nuts, and two grooves for making bone tools.
+Notice the two pecked depressions, which probably resulted from Osage women cracking nuts, and two grooves for making bone tools.

 - American Settlement

 Americans were slow to settle this area even after the Osage left the state.
 E.T.
 Smith, the first settler here, came shortly after the Civil War.
 His house stood here until well into the 20th century.

 - Bedrock Features

 Notice the bedrock outcrops in this area of the site.
 Signs of use by the Osage include bedrock mortars, small depressions from cracking nuts, grooves from sharpening bone tools and broad grooves from sharpening axes.

 - Fort Carondolet